Reimagining Education: Teaching and Learning in Racially Diverse Schools

 For any inquiries, please contact Dianne Delima, Administrative Coordinator, at ReimagineEd@tc.columbia.edu.
 Please allow a one-week time frame for responses to inquiries.

 7. I notice there is an emphasis on public school educators in the workshop description.
-I am a teacher at an urban private school with a diverse population.
+I am a teacher at a private school with a diverse population.
 Will the content still be applicable even though I am currently employed in a private school?

 Yes!!
 The “Reimagining Education” Summer Institute is designed to help all educators – in public, private, charter schools and higher education – learn how to create truly integrated public schools that tap into the educational benefits of racially diverse schools and classrooms.
 Our summer institute will demonstrate how all schools can fulfill this mission to better prepare all students for the 21st Century.